 Guidance for people working in, visiting or delivering to other people’s homes can now be found in the relevant guides below.

-- certain venues and events are required by law to check the COVID status of customers using the NHS COVID Pass or other accepted proof
+- Venues and events are no longer required by law to check visitors’ NHS COVID Pass.
+They can still choose to use the NHS COVID Pass on a voluntary basis.

 Construction and other outdoor work